connect@weareguru.com

 For Aspirational Conscious Consumers—that's 37% of U.S. residents, the biggest segment—the barrier breakdown looks like this:

-27% say local stores aren't accessible or convenient.
-They're too far away, have limited hours, don't do online ordering, or the consumer doesn't even know they exist.
+27% say local options aren't accessible or convenient.
+They're too far away, have limited hours, don't offer online ordering, or the consumer doesn't even know they exist.
+For CPG brands, this is the "I'd buy it if I could find it" problem.
+Your store locator doesn't work, your retail partnerships are too limited, or your brand awareness is too low for consumers to know to look for you.

 16% point to higher costs.
 Yes, price matters.
 But it's the third problem, not the first.